GrantStenger/n3rp/README.md

 ## Introduction
 The NFT Rental Protocol (N3RP) allows owners to rent out their NFTs for a specified time period in exchange for payment.
 Do your NFTs give you access to exclusive events you can't attend?
-NLP compensates your for your fomo with ETH payments while temporary borrowers get the chance of flexing flashy blue chips.
+N3RP compensates your for your fomo with ETH payments while temporary borrowers get the chance of flexing flashy blue chips.

 My intention is to implement the functionality for [standard leases](https://en.wikipedia.org/wiki/Lease) applied in the context of digital assets (specifically [ERC721 tokens](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721)).